medbioinf/maccoys/Readme.md

 1. `micromamba env create -f environment.yaml`
 2. `micromamba activate maccoys`
 3. `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$(dirname $(dirname $(which python)))/lib`,
-    this will add environments Python libraries into the `LD_LIBRARY_PATH`-variable so they ara availabe for the Rust compiler
+    this will add environments Python libraries into the `LD_LIBRARY_PATH`-variable so they ara available for the Rust compiler.
+On macOS use `DYLD_FALLBACK_LIBRARY_PATH=...`
 3. `cargo build`, rustup should install the needed Rust version and compile